selfdriven-foundation/selfdriven-finance/README.md

-### Access to funding/finance to help communities self-actuate.
+## Access to funding/finance to help communities self-actuate.

-### "Bringing the value of bitcoin to communities"
+### Bringing the value of bitcoin to communities

 ### Status
 - Research & Development